MangatH/plotly_challenge/README.md

 <img width="645" alt="Screen Shot 2022-11-22 at 9 15 10 PM" src="https://user-images.githubusercontent.com/111387025/203358230-42c94004-ca7d-4db5-ad4e-dd5491998a3e.png">

 ### Customized the dashboard
-* When the dashboard is first opened in a browser, ID 940’s data should be displayed in the dashboard, and the three charts should be working according to their requirements.
+* When the dashboard is first opened in a browser, ID 940’s data is displayed in the dashboard, and the three charts are working according to their requirements.
-* Addeed an image to the jumbotron.
+* Added an image to the jumbotron.
 * Use a custom font style for heading and paragraph of the webpage.
 * Added more information about the project as a paragraph on the page.
 * Added a navigation bar at the top left corner that allows to reset the dashboard to default at a click.